For a senior, it is crucial to have several transportation options since they’re probably unable to drive anymore.

 Private vehicle service with driver.
 If your loved one needs regular trips and assistance, consider hiring a reputable private chauffeured car service that allows you to arrange trips in advance will be a specific option when your familiar is often needing rides.

-Dial-a-Ride Program (telephone request for transportation), van services and carpooling.
-Often times, these services are provided by trucking companies or non-profit organizations that operate along specific routes.
+Dial-a-Ride Program (telephone request for transportation), van services, and carpooling.
+Often, these services are provided by trucking companies or non-profit organizations that operate along specific routes.
 To find a service in your area, use the Eldercare Locator Senior Service Locator (www.eldercare.gov).

 Public transport.
 Depending on your loved one's health and the options available in your community, the bus, subway, or train may be a viable alternative, perhaps after taking a few trial trips together for having both of you familiar with the lines and routes.

-If it is a serious case in which it is necessary to transfer the patient to the hospital, the transfer is carried out by medical ambulance at no additional cost.
+If it is a severe case in which it is necessary to transfer the patient to the hospital, the transfer is carried out by a medical ambulance at no additional cost.

 In any case, Nutmeg Senior Rides is always available, 365 days of the year, and for your loved ones, this service is always the best choice because of the particularity of our rides: they’re fun, safe, and affordable.